ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 the application and platform, and leaves the octet stream at the start of the next Message to deframe.
 It consists of a Deframer object with a single Action, Deframe.
-Since the Deframer depends on the protocol used at the application layer, it is bound to the Connection during the pre-establishment phase:
+Since the Deframer depends on the protocol used at the application layer, it is bound to the Preconnection during the pre-establishment phase:

-Connection.DeframeWith(Deframer)
+Preconnection.DeframeWith(Deframer)

 Message := Deframer.Deframe(OctetStream, ...)